misskelly/ccs-frontend/PULL_REQUEST_TEMPLATE.md

 ## Co-Authors (optional):

-## Please include an emoji of how you feel about this branch:
+## Please include an emoji or gif of how you feel about this branch: